 Avopiling complies with industry standards on pile integrity test, pile dynamic test, anchor tension test and inclinometer testing.
-We also undertake preparatory works for sonic log testing and pile tension tests.
+We also undertake crosshole sonic log testing, pile tension tests and thermal integrity profiler.

 Pile Integrity Testing using TDR2.